-I hold a Bachelor’s degree in Econometrics and Operations Research and a Master’s degree in Econometrics and Management Science from the Erasmus University Rotterdam, and a Graduate degree in Economics from the Paris School of Economics.
+I hold a Bachelor’s and Master’s degree in Econometrics and Operations Research from the Erasmus University Rotterdam, and a Graduate degree in Economics from the Paris School of Economics.
 I previously worked as an econometrician at the Dutch central bank and I was a visiting student at the Massachusetts Institute of Technology (MIT) during spring semester 2020.
 See my full CV for further details.

 In my free time, I am an enthusiastic musician, dancer, reader and tennis player who loves good food and a long walk with her dog.